Tzook/8-Queens-Problem/README.md

 8-Queens-Problem
 ================

-Solves the 8 Queens Problem using recursive Backtracking (no loops at all!)
+Solves the 8 Queens Problem in Java, using recursive Backtracking (no loops at all!)